JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ```
 and visualize them along with the volumetric data (\autoref{fig:basic}a).

-![Example of visualising 3D seismic data of the Alps, using a) geographic coordinates (`GeoData`) or b) cartesian coordinates (`CartData`) projected from geographic coordinates.
+![Example of visualizing 3D seismic data of the Alps, using a) geographic coordinates (`GeoData`) or b) cartesian coordinates (`CartData`) projected from geographic coordinates.
 Shown are topography as well as several slices through the 3D seismic tomography P-wave model of [@Paffrath_Friederich_Schmid_Handy_2021].  \label{fig:basic} ](Basic_Tutorial.png){ width=100% }

 One complication with geographic data is that Paraview does not have native support for geographic coordinates, and accordingly it is not always straightforward to use the build-in tools, for example, to create slices through the data.
 In addition, many numerical models work in (orthogonal) cartesian rather than in spherical coordinates, which appears to be a good first-order approximation for many geodynamic applications [@Macherel_Räss_Schmalholz_2024].

-`GeophysicalModelGenerator.jl` includes tools to transfer the data from geographic to cartesian coordinates, which requires defining a point, along which the projection is performed:
+`GeophysicalModelGenerator.jl` includes tools to transfer the data from geographic to cartesian coordinates, which requires defining a projection point, along which the projection is performed:
 ```julia
 julia> proj = projectionPoint(Lon=12.0,Lat =43)
 ProjectionPoint(43.0, 12.0, 255466.98055255096, 4.765182932801006e6, 33, true)